davimonteiro/reference-msa-application/admin-service/README.md

 # Admin Service

-The admin service is responsible for administration of spring boot applications.
+The admin service is responsible for supervision of spring boot applications.